What did you think an artist would pick up on from your poem?

 Did the visual artist refract any element of the poem that made you see the poem differently?

-Poet John A. Nieves: Meghan’s remarkable piece gave a new and powerful sense of texture the emotional complexity of the poem, the gesture toward soot/pitch/the darkness in an ultrasound moved me toward that dense blackness in a visceral way.
+Poet John A. Nieves: Meghan’s remarkable piece gave a new and powerful sense of texture to the emotional complexity of the poem; the gesture toward soot/pitch/the darkness in an ultrasound moved me toward that dense blackness in a visceral way.
 It really accentuated the fact that the lack (and, indeed, the pain of that lack) here is not an emptiness, but a presence, a whole and tactile loss.

 When you began this piece, was it color, shape, or some other aspect that you followed?
 Did that change?

 Artist Meghan Keane: Color, then shape.

 I make a lot of monoprints that never make it out of my flatfiles.
 No one ever sees them.
 This print was made at the end of a monoprint day, where I had put a lot of black ink down for the prior print, and then decided to pull this one, as the final print of the day.
 I used a lot of solvent to erase the existing image, mushing it into oblivion with a paint brush.
 The ink remained but the image did not.
 Using a brayer and printmaker’s palette knife, and more solvent sprinkles, I sought to create a lighter, fuzzier, filtered light feel to this silent, dark space.
 I hoped to get at the sense of weightlessness (the hollow, noiseless intangibility of death) and burdensome weight that are both simultaneously present in the poem.